keve1227/komplex/README.md

 # komplex

-A small, pure JS library for working with complex numbers.
+A small, pure JS/TS library for working with complex numbers.